-One of the most important tools today is something called multi-factor authentication, often shortened to MFA.
+One of the most essential tools today is something called multi-factor authentication, often shortened to MFA.
 When people are trying to protect their equipment, they often use antivirus software, put up something called a firewall, and even use encryption technology; however, the reality is that these measures are not going to be very strong unless multi-factor authentication is used.
 Therefore, it is one of the best practices in the world of IT for managers to categorize their systems, looking for ones that contain data that is essential to the business, and deploying multi-factor authentication to help protect it.
 MFA is not that complex, meaning that it is not that hard to use.

 2FA Will Simplify the User Experience

 One of the most popular forms of multi-factor authentication is called 2FA.
-Some people even think that if some is good, more is better.
+Some people even think that if some are good, more is better.
 This isn’t always the case.
 Yes, more verification measures would certainly increase security; however, it would also harm accessibility.
 It is important to take a step back and take a look at the various components of security and how this impacts the user experience.
 If there are too many security measures in place with multi-factor authentication, then they might try to avoid using the application entirely.

 With 2FA, there is a second layer of security beyond a password.
 This means that security is improved without placing undue stress on the user.